simonswain/straw/README.md

 ```

 Nodes can have multiple inputs and outputs.
 Messages can be passed out
-to a connected pipe via a Node's default output or any number of
-arbitrarily named outputs.
+default output or any number of arbitrarily named outputs.

 Messages are queued between Nodes, with each Node processing one
 message at a time.